 But what they forgot to consider was that the land on which it was built was not dense enough to support the weight of this astounding building.
-The foundation was laid on a ground made of soft clay, sand, and seashells.
+The foundation was laid on just sand, seashells and some soft clay.

-The Tower stood erect for a good 5 years.
-Only after completion of the 3rd floor, it started tilting on one side.
+The Tower stood completely erect for 5 years.
+However, after the completion of the 3rd floor, the tower started to tilt on one side.

-The Italian Government was in a panic, assuming that the building would collapse.
-However, the attention shifted from the building to resolving the war between Italian city-states.
+The Government panicked, thinking that the building would collapse.
+But, the attention shifted towards resolving the war between Italian city-states.

 In 1272, after the war ended, engineer Giovanni di Simone initiated the reconstruction.

 Four more floors were to be added.
 He tried to make up for the tilt by making one side of the upper floors more taller than the other side.
-However, the added weight of the masonry made the tower tilt even more.
+However, the extra weight of the laborers made the tower tilt even more.

-The second time the construction was halted during the Battle of Meloria (1284).
+Tthe construction was stopped for a second time during the Battle of Meloria in 1284.

 Later, the construction started again.
 Two spiral staircases were built on the inside, leading up to the bell chambers.
 Seven bells were installed, with the largest one weighing more than 3,600 kgs.